15-20 July 2024

 The Summer School

-Target Group
+Target Group & Eligibilty

-The language of instruction is English; thus all applicants have to demonstrate a strong command of spoken and written English to be able to participate actively in discussions at seminars and workshops.
-Some of the shortlisted applicants may be contacted for a telephone interview.
+The language of instruction is English; thus all applicants have to demonstrate a good command of spoken and written English to be able to participate actively in discussions at seminars and workshops.

 Faculty Members